 Our History

-For over 104 years, Unbar Rothon has grown from humble beginnings into a trusted global partner, delivering bespoke seasoning solutions with innovation, quality, & a commitment to customer excellence.
+For over a century, Unbar Rothon has grown from humble beginnings into a trusted global partner for flavour and colour solutions with innovation, quality, and commitment to customer excellence.

 A heritage brand with a modern outlook

-When you work with Unbar Rothon, you will benefit from knowledge and experience gained over decades in the industry.
+When you work with Unbar Rothon, you will benefit from knowledge and experience gained over a century of success in the food industry.
 Take a look at our journey below to see how we got here.

 1921